-Led by former Secretary of State John Kerry ’66, the Kerry Initiative is an interdisciplinary program that will focus on pressing global challenges through teaching, research, convenings, and international dialogue.
+The Kerry Initiative is an interdisciplinary program that focuses on pressing global challenges through teaching, research, practicums, conferences, and international dialogue.

-The Kerry Initiative at the Jackson Institute for Global Affairs invites applications for the inaugural class of 2017-2018 Kerry Fellows.
+The Kerry Initiative at the Jackson School of Global Affairs invites applications for the 2023-2024 class of Kerry Fellows.

-Kerry Fellows will be selected on the basis of outstanding academic and, if appropriate, professional achievement, with some priority given to interdisciplinary work in the core subjects on which the Kerry Initiative is focused: failed and failing states , the challenge of authoritarian populism, rising sectarianism and violent extremism, climate change and other environmental threats, capacity building, global economic opportunity and development.
+Kerry Fellows will be selected on the basis of outstanding academic and, if appropriate, professional achievement, with some priority given to interdisciplinary work in the core subjects on which the Kerry Initiative is focused: global climate change and oceans issues, democracy, failed and failing states , the challenge of authoritarian populism, America’s civilian security capacity, public diplomacy, technology in foreign policy, and economic opportunity and development.
 Fellows should have a strong interest in writing, history, and current affairs.

-All current Yale students, including undergraduate, graduate and professional school students are eligible to apply.
-The fellowship is also open to graduating seniors.
+All incoming and current Yale students, including undergraduate, graduate and professional school students are eligible to apply.
 Fellows will be paid a stipend for each semester or summer work period.

 Applications for the 2023-2024 cohort were due September 29, 2023.